-Shortly after moving to Germany, my mid-breakfast-facebook-scroll informed me that Hull City, freshly promoted, were coming to East Germany to take on SG Dynamo Dresden in a friendly a few weeks later.
+Shortly after moving to Germany, my mid-breakfast-Facebook-scroll informed me that Hull City, freshly promoted, were coming to East Germany to take on SG Dynamo Dresden in a friendly a few weeks later.
 15.00 on Saturday; easily accessible with a round day trip being cheap.
 It was on.
 But in the days beforehand, friends and colleagues had one thing to say;

 At time of writing, Dynamo Dresden continue to underachieve on the pitch down in the 2.
 Bundesliga.
 The magnificent Glücksgas Stadion, owned by the Dresden city council, boasts a capacity of 32,000 that is usually close to full for home league fixtures, in spite those league fixtures having been in the 2. and 3.
 Bundesliga for a while now.
-Though tales for former heroic upsets exist, such as the 4-3 ousting of Bayer Leverkusen after a 3-0 deficit, Dynamo Dresden are not a household name thanks to their quality of sport.
+Though tales of heroic upsets exist, such as the 4-3 ousting of Bayer Leverkusen after a 3-0 deficit, Dynamo Dresden are not a household name thanks to their quality of sport.
 It is the fans that do the work.
 While some of them may enjoy the occasional tear-up, the collective efforts of the Schwarz-Gelb faithful demonstrate a creativity not usually associated with the methodical, dogmatic Germans.
 Their choreographies and tifos are Germany’s best.
-Have a browse on youtube after you finish reading this post.
+Have a browse on Youtube after you finish reading this post.

 - aggressive and proactive Ultras and hooligans openly associating with the club